auth0/docs/articles/multifactor-authentication/custom/custom-landing.md

 ### Change the frequency of authentication requests

 When using the Guardian multi-factor application, by default users are given the option to be remembered and skip MFA for a period of 30 days.
-To disable this choice for users, set the `allowRememberBroswer` field to `false`.
+To disable this choice for users, set the `allowRememberBrowser` field to `false`.

 For other types of MFA, users are remembered for 30 days by default, or when `allowRememberBrowser` is explicitly set to `true`.
 You can disable this by setting `allowRememberBrowser` to `false`.